hikeventures/hikeventures.github.io/_posts/articles/products/2018-11-03-Trangia-Duossal.markdown

 * <a href="https://amzn.to/2SIP8r4" rel="nofollow">Trangia Triangel stove</a>

 ## Preparing meals

-I also got a new <a href="https://amzn.to/2DnuU1s" rel="nofollow">dehydrator, which I will use to prepare meals in advance before heading out for a trip.

 In the past, I have always bought ready made meals from the camping store but I got tired of the taste and a trip is just much more fun if I have tasty food with me.

+So, I decided to get a new <a href="https://amzn.to/2DnuU1s" rel="nofollow">dehydrator</a>, which I will use to prepare meals in advance before heading out for a trip.

+Once the food is dehydrated, I will store it in small minigrip bags.
+I am also thinking of getting a small <a href="https://amzn.to/2F0ZRKy" rel="nofollow">vacuum sealer</a> in the future which would keep the dehydrated food even longer fresh and dry than minigrip bags.